EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 Documentation is the process of creating and maintaining the documentation for the software, including user manuals, API documentation, and developer guides.
 QA and documentation can be done in parallel with the development stage, or as a separate stage after the development is completed.

+### Evaluation by Users

+Use and evaluation of software by end-users follows testing and QA by developers, and precedes formal community feedback.
+Researchers rely on software to carry out analyses, visualise data, and generate results — so evaluating the software they use is an essential part of responsible research practice.
+Users need to consider whether a piece of software is fit for purpose, reliable, and transparent about how it produces results.
+Evaluation may involve checking documentation, testing reproducibility, reviewing how results change with different parameters, or assessing how well the software performs on available hardware.
+By engaging critically and systematically with the tools they use, researchers can better understand the limitations and strengths of the software that underpins their work, helping to ensure their findings are trustworthy and reproducible.

-### Deployment 🔧
+### Deployment

-> Software is not only provided as source code and executable, but also via direct use in platforms.
+Software is not only provided as source code and executable, but also via direct use in platforms.
-> This targets software as a service that adds some specific issues compared to an on-premise software publisher, e.g. interfaces to authentication and authorization, data, monitoring, scalability, accounting, continuous maintenance.
+This targets software as a service that adds some specific issues compared to an on-premise software publisher, e.g. interfaces to authentication and authorization, data, monitoring, scalability, accounting, continuous maintenance.
-> Such integration can be started by the software developer by providing software and data within Jupyter notebooks, containers or virtual machines as a first or intermediate step towards a software as a service.
+Such integration can be started by the software developer by providing software and data within Jupyter notebooks, containers or virtual machines as a first or intermediate step towards a software as a service.
-> Here, the deployment and integration process of the specific software is meant, the platform itself is a necessary ingredient but often not in the focus of the software development lifecycle.
+Here, the deployment and integration process of the specific software is meant, the platform itself is a necessary ingredient but often not in the focus of the software development lifecycle.

-> Both - the integration and the platforms - are a necessary ingredient to the EOSC integration.
+Both - the integration and the platforms - are a necessary ingredient to the EOSC integration.

-> Open source publication should be preferred before integration to a platform but other options are also possible, keeping in mind that for software as a service a valid business model may be needed (e.g. there are models of having a community edition for free and a professional edition with a support fee).
+Open source publication should be preferred before integration to a platform but other options are also possible, keeping in mind that for software as a service a valid business model may be needed (e.g. there are models of having a community edition for free and a professional edition with a support fee).

-### Maintenance 🔧
+### Maintenance

-> The maintenance stage is typically the longest stage in the software lifecycle, although it can also be the shortest one if the software is not used or not maintained, which is often the case for research software (especially tier 1 software).
+The maintenance stage is typically the longest stage in the software lifecycle, although it can also be the shortest one if the software is not used or not maintained, which is often the case for research software (especially tier 1 software).
-> It includes the following activities:
+It includes the following activities:
-- **Bug fixing**: Identify and fix bugs in the software.
+- **Bug fixing**: identify and fix bugs in the software.
-- **Feature development**: Add new features to the software based on user feedback and requirements.
+- **Feature development**: add new features to the software based on user feedback and requirements.
-- **Refactoring**: Improve the code quality and maintainability of the software.
+- **Refactoring**: improve the code quality and maintainability of the software.
-> - **Performance optimization**: Improve the performance of the software by optimizing the code and algorithms.
+- **Performance optimisation**: improve the performance of the software by optimizing the code and algorithms.
-> - **Security updates**: Apply security patches and updates to the software to ensure its security and stability.
+- **Security updates**: apply security patches and updates to the software to ensure its security and stability.
-> - **Documentation updates**: Update the documentation to reflect the changes in the software.
+- **Documentation updates**: update the documentation to reflect the changes in the software.
-> - **User support**: Provide support to users of the software, including answering questions, resolving issues, and providing training.
+- **User support**: provide support to users of the software, including answering questions, resolving issues, and providing training.
-> - **Versioning**: Manage the versions of the software, including tagging releases, maintaining a changelog, and managing dependencies.
+- **Versioning**: manage the versions of the software, including tagging releases, maintaining a changelog, and managing dependencies.

 Issue tracking via a platform like GitHub can facilitate the collection of user feedback and bug reports.

-### Publication 🔍
+### Publication

-> While software is worth being published per se, currently in research, the publication of research software usually accompanies the completion and publication of a document such as a student thesis, scientific article or project report.
+While software is worth being published per se, currently in research, the publication of research software usually accompanies the completion and publication of a document such as a student thesis, scientific article or project report.
-> Further ingredients such as input and result data, containers, notebooks, or workflow descriptions should ideally yield an integrated research compendium/object.
+Further ingredients such as input and result data, containers, notebooks, or workflow descriptions should ideally yield an integrated research compendium/object.
-> Research software should in itself be citable and should be referenced in the document.
+Research software should in itself be citable and should be referenced in the document.
-> Research software engineers (RSEs) often play an important role in developing the software, without necessarily becoming co-author of the resulting papers or datasets.
+Research software engineers (RSEs) often play an important role in developing the software, without necessarily becoming co-author of the resulting papers or datasets.
-> It is therefore important to give them recognition for their contributions through software citation.
+It is therefore important to give them recognition for their contributions through software citation.
-> In addition to publishing the software itself, various dedicated journals exist that offer the service of publishing research software papers (e.g. [Journal of Open Source Software](https://joss.theoj.org/), [Journal of Open Research Software](https://openresearchsoftware.metajnl.com/), [SoftwareX](https://www.journals.elsevier.com/softwarex/)).
+In addition to publishing the software itself, various dedicated journals exist that offer the service of publishing research software papers (e.g. [Journal of Open Source Software](https://joss.theoj.org/), [Journal of Open Research Software](https://openresearchsoftware.metajnl.com/), [SoftwareX](https://www.journals.elsevier.com/softwarex/)).
-> > The publication/deployment stage of research software can be facilitated by, e.g., (i) CD frameworks, (ii) publication services, (iii) archival services or (iv) training and support services, (v) [research software directories](https://github.com/research-software-directory).
+The publication/deployment stage of research software can be facilitated by, e.g., (i) CD frameworks, (ii) publication services, (iii) archival services or (iv) training and support services, (v) [research software directories](https://github.com/research-software-directory).
-> A link between research software and other research objects can be established within research software directories, requiring proper IDs, e.g. by minting DOIs via [Zenodo](https://zenodo.org) or the [Software Heritage](https://www.softwareheritage.org/) IDs.
+A link between research software and other research objects can be established within research software directories, requiring proper IDs, e.g. by minting DOIs via [Zenodo](https://zenodo.org) or the [Software Heritage](https://www.softwareheritage.org/) IDs.
-> > At the latest during the publication preparation - but preferably at an as early stage as possible - metadata should be added to the software.
+At the latest during the publication preparation - but preferably at an as early stage as possible - metadata should be added to the software.
-> Several standards are in use and under harmonization via several EOSC-related groups (like the [EOSC Task Force FAIR Metrics and Data Quality](https://eosc.eu/advisory-groups/fair-metrics-and-data-quality/) and the [EOSC Task Force Semantic Interoperability](https://eosc.eu/advisory-groups/semantic-interoperability/)).
+Several standards are in use and under harmonization via several EOSC-related groups (like the [EOSC Task Force FAIR Metrics and Data Quality](https://eosc.eu/advisory-groups/fair-metrics-and-data-quality/) and the [EOSC Task Force Semantic Interoperability](https://eosc.eu/advisory-groups/semantic-interoperability/)).
-> Currently used standards are the [Citation File Format](https://citation-file-format.github.io/) and [CodeMeta](https://codemeta.github.io/).
+Currently used standards are the [Citation File Format](https://citation-file-format.github.io/) and [CodeMeta](https://codemeta.github.io/).
-> The findability can be increased by adding a citation to software and referencing in accompanying articles.
+The findability can be increased by adding a citation to software and referencing in accompanying articles.

-### Evaluation & Community Feedback 🔍
+### Community Feedback

-> The form, amount and timeliness of community feedback to research software can vary substantially depending on the size, maturity and targeted application range and audience.
+The form, amount and timeliness of community feedback to research software can vary substantially depending on the size, maturity and targeted application range and audience.
-> In addition to the dissemination of the scientific articles describing (and advertising) the software, presentations at conferences and other meetings potentially help to initiate and grow a user community.
+In addition to the dissemination of the scientific articles describing (and advertising) the software, presentations at conferences and other meetings potentially help to initiate and grow a user community.
-> > The community feedback stage can be facilitated by appropriate communication channels (helpdesk, issue tracker, email lists, chat applications ...) or even an established means to let the community contribute to or assess the quality of the software in general. > > #### Continuation or Termination > Feedback and reuse can either lead to new research questions initiating another full cycle, trigger smaller implementation cycles in the context of software maintenance or termination of the development/service.
+The community feedback stage can be facilitated by appropriate communication channels (helpdesk, issue tracker, email lists, chat applications ...) or even an established means to let the community contribute to or assess the quality of the software in general.

+### Continuation or Termination

+Feedback and reuse can either lead to new research questions initiating another full cycle, trigger smaller implementation cycles in the context of software maintenance or termination of the development/service.
-> Particularly in this stage, the user stories can be changed and also the application classes can be newly defined.
+Particularly in this stage, the user stories can be changed and also the application classes can be newly defined.

 ## Research Software Lifecycle & Three-Tier Model